egalpin/apt-vim/README.md

 ####update
 `apt-vim update [options] [URLs]` URLs:  URLs of Git repositories separated by whitespace

-Update first removes a plugin, then re-clones and re-executes the configuration for that plugin.
+Update first removes a plugin's files (but _not_ its configuration), then re-clones and re-executes the configuration for that plugin.